 Alicja: The best piece of travel advice I've been given is that travel is the best education you can receive.
 Open your mind, open your eyes and ears (and keep your mouth shut).

 TA: Is there something you think most travelers worry too much about?

 Alicja: Malaysia has some amazing food as does Laos and Cambodia.
-Some of the great eats are nasi lamak, satays, dumplings.
+Some of the great eats are nasi lamak, satays, and dumplings.
 Be aware though of eggs as they do not refrigerate their eggs.
-OH the fruit is also incredible - purple dragonfruit, mangos the size of footballs and rambutans - oh my !!!
+Oh, the fruit is also incredible -- purple dragonfruit, mangos the size of footballs and rambutans -- oh my !!!

 TA: What was the most romantic place you ever visited with a partner?

 Alicja: The most romantic place I've ever visited is French Polynesia (hard to choose just one romantic place) -- all of the archipelagos -- from the Tumuatos, to the Marquesas and Society islands -- all very different.